VHugoBarnes/tickeapp/README.md

 - Add a Rate Limiter would be a good idea.
 - A different input when searching for destinations to add DateTimes.
 - A router to save the search query so we can reload or share the link.
+- Apply render patterns and a little bit of SR Principle.
+- Add pagination and lazy loading for images.
+- Testing.